 First-time car buyer programs vary by lender and manufacturer, so requirements can change.
 However, there are some basic requirements that remain consistent across most programs.
-For example, you’ll almost always need to be at least the age of majority in your state to get a loan.
+For example, you’ll almost always need to be at least 18 years of age to get a loan in most states.

 Specific requirements for qualification will vary.
 You will likely need to provide proof of employment and income and verify basic personal information, like your birthdate and Social Security number.
 Whether you’re expected to have a down payment will also vary by program.

 The programs also may have limitations, such as only being applicable toward certain car models.
-Other requirements can include the need to provide personal references or proof of your recent or upcoming college graduation if the first-time car buyer program is geared toward college graduates.
+You may also need to provide supporting documentation if the program is intended for certain populations, like recent college grads.

 Can I qualify as a first-time car buyer if I’m not a recent college graduate?